Parantica melaneus

 Photo taken at Chiang Dao Nature Sanctuary, Chiang Mai, Thailand.
 540m a.s.l.

-A very common and widespread species, although little research has been done.
-Slow gliding flight.
-There is very little difference in colour and markings between sexes.
-Multivoltine with several generations each year.
+Parantica melaneus is a very common and widespread species, although surprisingly little research has been done.
+It has a slow and unhurried flight and can be rather skittish when approached.
+There is very little difference in colour and markings between the sexes.
+It can be easily identified by its bright orangey abdomen, when it is visable.
+The species is multivoltine with several generations each year.

 Synonyms and previously used names: Danais melanea, Danaida melaneus, Danaus melaneus, Hestia ephyre